-One of BRAC's initial projects in the early 1970s, adult literacy classes in a remote rural area in Bangladesh, was considered to be a "dismal failure."
-60 It built village centers in northeast Bangladesh, where villagers could come in the evening to take free literacy and numeracy classes.
+its program based on vast amounts of data collected via various methods from community members, students, parents, One of BRAC's initial projects in the early and teachers.
+Constant revisions are made 1970s, adult literacy classes in a remote based on student results and teacher and rural area in Bangladesh, was considered to be a "dismal failure."60 It built village centers in northeast Bangladesh, where villagers could come in the evening to take free literacy and numeracy classes.
 BRAC candidly shared why after 18 months, only 5 percent of the original 5,000 villagers still came to the centers: because the idea originated from BRAC senior management and not the villagers.
 BRAC had assumed that villagers would want to come together to learn to read and write, but after a long day's work, people wanted to learn things that were more immediately usable in their daily lives.
 BRAC conducted a survey to identify the villagers' actual concerns and revised the classes to teach more relevant subjects, such as animal husbandry, health, nutrition, and child care.
 The reintroduced classes became so popular that parents asked for something similar for their children.
 Thus, BRAC's Non-Formal Primary Education (NFPE) program was launched, and it has become the world's largest private, secular school system,61 accounting for roughly 5 percent of all primary school enrollment in Bangladesh, with formal recognition by the government.